 What is the difference between a 300 DPI and 600 DPI scan?

 Which is the best DPI setting?
-Which is the best resolution for photos?
+Which is the best resolution for photos or film negatives?
 If you’ve ever asked these questions, you aren’t alone.

 Generally, the best DPI setting depends on what you plan on doing with your photos – whether it’s to print them out, make digital copies, or share them online.
 This article will explain the differences between 300 DPI and 600 DPI (the most common DPI settings) and their specific purposes.